 If your cat is scratching, licking, or chewing themselves compulsively, it is likely you regularly catch them in the act.
-But if you don’t, your first clue may be the disappearance of your cat’s fur, often in strips along their back or stomach.
+But if you don’t, your first clue may be the disappearance of your cat’s fur, often in strips along their back, stomach, or along the inner side of the hind legs.
 Cats with self-mutilating behaviors may also cause red, irritated areas called hot spots to form, but they are less likely than dogs to do so.

 Although compulsive cat scratching, licking, or chewing behaviors can develop in any animal, they are more commonly observed in Siamese cats and other Oriental breeds.
 Female cats are more likely than males to lick, chew, or pull on their fur.

 Because there are a number of medical problems that may result in scratching and licking behaviors, be sure to consult with your veterinarian to help determine the cause and the best course of action.

 Why Do Cats Compulsively Scratch, Lick, or Chew?

 Parasites.
 Fleas are often the culprits behind compulsive cat scratching or cat licking behaviors.
 Because cats are excellent groomers, they may actually remove all traces of fleas.
 If you notice your cat licking their lower back obsessively, with or without scabs on the neck, it is a sign that fleas might be causing the problem.
 Ticks, mites, and ringworm can also prompt scratching, licking, or chewing.